 As you may or may not know, UberEATS offers on-demand food delivery from local restaurants and works the same as the ride-hailing Uber app.
 Meaning: UberEATS uses vehicles to deliver food in Los Angeles and all across California.

 But what happens if you have been involved in an accident with an UberEATS vehicle?
 Does Uber’s insurance cover the UberEATS driver?
 These are the questions we asked our Uber accident attorney from the Law Offices of Howard Craig Kornberg.

 Insurance coverages that apply in Uber accidents

-It is true that, in theory, the same insurance coverage that exists for Uber accidents should also apply for accidents involving UberEATS.
+It is true that, in theory, the same insurance coverage that exists for Uber accidents should also apply to accidents involving UberEATS.
 But this is only in theory because it gets more confusing than that.

 Uber, the regular ridesharing app in California, offers insurance coverage for both its drivers and customers.
 If you are not familiar with it, here are the basics:

-- After a ride has been accepted by the Uber driver and/or the Uber driver is in the middle of a trip, transporting passengers: Uber offers $1 million of liability insurance for each Uber accident and another $1 million of uninsured or underinsured motorist insurance benefits for each accident involving an Uber vehicle (the coverage is available to the driver and passengers).
+- After a ride has been accepted by the Uber driver and/or the Uber driver is in the middle of a trip, transporting passengers: Uber offers $1 million of liability insurance for each Uber accident and another $1 million for uninsured or underinsured motorist insurance benefits for each accident involving an Uber vehicle (the coverage is available to the driver and passengers).

 - The Uber app is on but the driver is not carrying passengers at the time: In that situation, Uber offers $50,000 for each person in the accident and $100,000 for each accident as well as $25,000 of property damage coverage.

-- Passengers are in the vehicle: If an Uber passenger is in the car and an accident occurs, Uber may make the comprehensive/collision insurance available.
+- Passengers are in the vehicle: If an Uber passenger is in the car and an accident occurs, Uber may make comprehensive/collision insurance available.